bressler1995/TOPS-Website-Front-End/_events/2023-11-14-symposium.md

 - Navigate to the internal site: [NCTS SITE](https://ncts.nasa.gov/ncts.ui/index.html?ACSREQUESTID=Kd708f1de5b3e5d3a1f58ea049298da4ec3f3d6b1).
 - On the left side toolbar, select "Find a Conference".
-- Under the “Conference Records” window, search for the Conference Number using the "Filter" search bar.
+- Under the "Conference Records" window, search for the Conference Number using the "Filter" search bar.
-- Find the NCTS Conference Number for the event in this format: XXXX-XX .
+- Enter the NCTS Code: **50067-24** ; click "Search".
 - Double click the event, which will pop open a separate window.
 - Click "Request Attendance", which will route you to a separate web page under NCTS.
 - Complete the form: